HOLLY FAUROT & SARAH H. PAULSON

 This performance took place in conjunction with Peggy Jarrell Kaplan's Contemporary Dance: Portraits of Choreographers, Chez Bushwick Presents, and Yvonne Rainer's reading from her book Feelings Are Facts.

-Performers: Jessica Batten, Jessica Cook, Holly Faurot, Kaitie Fitzgerald, Molly Fitzgerald, Taylor Garrabrant, Yasamin Keshtkar, Kristin Licata, Troy Ogilvie, Sarah H. Paulson, Susie Paulson, and Emily Poole
+Jessica Batten, Jessica Cook, Holly Faurot, Kaitie Fitzgerald, Molly Fitzgerald, Taylor Garrabrant, Yasamin Keshtkar, Kristin Licata, Troy Ogilvie, Sarah H. Paulson, Susie Paulson, and Emily Poole |

 Video Appearance: